nusretkilic/computer-vision/README.md

 4. **GPU**: Set GPU to false as it is not yet supported.

-5. **Apply the Parameters**: Once the settings are configured, click "Start" to begin the heart rate monitoring.
+5. **Apply the Parameters**: Once the settings are configured, click "Apply Parameters" and 'Start' to begin the heart rate monitoring.

 The program will begin processing the input feed and display the heart rate.